Unified Algorithms for RL with Decision-Estimation Coefficients: PAC, Reward-Free, Preference-Based Learning, and Beyond

 \subsection{Model-based Optimistic Posterior Sampling (\mops)}

-We consider the following version of the MOPS algorithm of~\citet{agarwal2022model}\footnote{Our version is equivalent to~\citet[Algorithm 1]{agarwal2022model} except that we look at the full observation and reward vector (of all layers), whereas they only look at a random layer $h^t\sim\Unif([H])$.}.
-Similar as \etod, \mops~also maintains a posterior $\mu^t\in\Delta(\cM)$ over models, initialized at a suitable prior $\mu^1$.
-The policy in the $t$-th episode is directly obtained by posterior sampling: $\pi^t=\pi_{M^t}$ where $M^t\sim \mu^t$.
+We consider the MOPS algorithm proposed by~\citet{agarwal2022model}, presented here with a minor modification for notation consistency\footnote{Our version is essentially equivalent to~\citet[Algorithm 1]{agarwal2022model}, except that we look at the full observation and reward vector (of all layers), whereas they only look at a random layer $h^t\sim\Unif([H])$, which is restricted to MDP models.}.
+Similar to \etod, \mops~also maintains a distribution $\mu^t\in\Delta(\cM)$ over models, initialized at a suitable prior distribution $\mu^1$.
+The policy in the $t$-th episode is directly obtained by posterior sampling: $\pi^t=\piest_{M^t}$, where $M^t\sim \mu^t$.
 After executing $\pi^t$ and observing $(o^t, r^t)$, the algorithm updates the posterior as